zacanger/trash/README.md

 * Modules (use the word module instead of library or package) based on Git, no centralized module repository.
 Modules are just one or more source files, compiled along with your app, not distributed as binaries.
+* Errors are values that work like dictionaries

 ## TODO